juliolopeztorres/lolprofile/README.md

 ==============

-LoL Profile is a simple android application that shows you information about different champions matchup between them.
+LoL Profile is a simple android application that shows you information about different [MOBA League of Legends](https://leagueoflegends.com) champions matchup between them.

-You have just to click or search in your main champion, choose your ELO - default is SILVER - ELO HELL :_(, and see the 6 best and worst matchup champions.
+You just have to click or search in your main champion, choose your ELO - default is SILVER - ELO HELL :_(, and see the 6 best and worst matchup champions.